How to Sell on Value for Better Sales Results

 One of the most startling changes in selling over the past decade has been the rapid evolution in customers’ overall sophistication and knowledge (courtesy of the Internet).
 According to a research study most customers are 85% through their purchase process before they even call a sales person.
 And by that time, they may have decided that your competitor was a better option.

-A more sophisticated and effective approach to discussing benefits with the customer is selling on value.
+A more sophisticated and effective approach to discussing benefits with the customer is to sell on value.
 While many sales professionals frequently talk about selling on value, in our experience few of them know how to do it.
 Selling on value means that you need to successfully identify, quantify, and prove value to the buyer.
 This takes time and effort because you have to carefully consider the opportunity from the buyer’s perspective: how their business runs, its goals and any challenges in reaching those goals, and their strengths and weaknesses against competitors.
 Once you understand the buyer’s business, however, you can elevate your sales conversation by proving the value your solution will bring to their situation.

 Value is in the Mind of the Buyer